is it safe to sleep with a wasp in the room?

 Paralysis

-The Journal of Neurology, Neurosurgery, & Psychiatry stated that an 18-year-old male developed impaired consciousness and quadriplegia from a wasp sting he’d received on his cheek 16 days earlier.
+The Journal of Neurology, Neurosurgery, & Psychiatry recalled how an 18-year-old male developed impaired consciousness and quadriplegia from a wasp sting he’d received on his cheek 16 days earlier.

 Will a Wasp Sting You for No Reason?

 When they sting, they send out a scent that alerts other wasps.
-When the other wasps smell that scent, they’ll follow it, which is how you could get attacked by a swarm of wasps.
+When the other wasps smell the scent, they’ll follow it, which is how you could get attacked by many wasps.

-Solitary wasps are less aggressive and will usually only sting you if you swat at them or otherwise make them feel unsafe.
+Solitary wasps are less aggressive and usually only sting if you swat at them or make them feel unsafe.

 Other Reasons Wasps Sting You

-Knowing why a wasp might sting you may help you avoid being stung.
+Knowing why a wasp might sting you can help you avoid being stung.
 If nothing else, you can eliminate the things that may attract wasps to you and your home.

 End of Summer

-Wasps stings happen the most near the end of summer.
-At this point, wasps are preparing for the winter.
+Wasps stings happen most near the end of summer.

 The queen wasp has probably already moved on to find a place to hibernate for the winter.
 The wasps in their nest start to die, and no more worker wasps are being produced.

-This can throw the remaining wasps in a loop and make them panic because their food source is diminishing, and there aren’t enough worker wasps to replenish it.
+This can throw the remaining wasps in a loop and make them panic because their food sources are diminishing, and there aren’t enough worker wasps to replenish it.

 This sends them on a frantic search for other food sources.
 If you get in their way, you may get stung.